FeynmanFan/Devops-hol/README.md

 ###Please ask questions in the Discord!!!
 That's a big part of what it's for.
 Feel free to review other learner's repos, and make yours available in the same way.

+### These labs must be completed in order
+The labs following the first rely on the repo you will fork in the first lab, so be sure not to skip labs and perform them out of order.